RowanAllan11/Short-Workflow/workflow_notes.md

 1. Find a way to quantify the detection of different assemblies for calling SPIs, AMR genes, plasmids and replicons.
 2. Keep coding the SR workflow and compare different downsampled assemblies.

+## 📅 Date: 2025-05-16

+1. Add MLST to workflow potentially (helps identify genotype), however using EnteroBase and pathogen watch may be more helpful and could provide global context.
+Need to investigate.
+2. Okay so my thinking now is that AMR genes have to be one of the most important parts of an assembly.
+After curating the list of AMR genes from ABRicate, focus on the genes which are most clinically relevant.
+Different databases like VFDB, CARD, ResFinder give descriptions on the genes.
+Next its important to investigate gene context, is it on a chromosome or plasmid?
+This is where assembly quality could become very important.
+Next is alignment with reference alleles to detect variants or mutations, higher accuracy base called assemblies would be advantageous.
+Certain variants can alter resistance strength (pointfinder)
+Now evaluate the epidemiological significance.
+Compare the isolates AMR profile with publicly available genomes from similar sequences, see if your exact AMR gene variants appear in other clinical, environmental or outbreak strains.
+Could potentially track it to a known resistant lineage.
+(maybe pathogen watch and enterobase could be useful)

+## 📅 Date: 2025-05-19

+1. Look into using platon for identifying plasmid contigs and compare between assemblies.
+2. Also compare which assemblies are better at mapping genes to plasmid contigs.
+3. Keep testing assembler, using range of different quality reads